Kekun/butano-tiled/README.md

 You can access the tiles via `bntmx::map::tiles()`.

 ## To Do

-Merge tiles layers too, for consistency with graphics and objects layers

 Split the objects in 256x256 chunks to allow saving some collision detections.